Change or specify the DNS server to the nslookup command

 - For each query, the authoritative DNS server checks its database.

-- If it finds an answer to the query, it resolves the query and provides the answer to the requestor system or command.
+- If it finds an answer to the query, it resolves it and provides the answer to the requestor system or command.

-- If it does find an answer to the query, it sends an error message to the requestor system indicating the requested information is not available on this server.
+- If it finds an answer to the query, it sends an error message to the requestor system, indicating the requested information is unavailable on this server.

 Since an authoritative DNS server does not resolve queries for other domains, administrators do not configure DNS clients to send their queries to it.
 They configure them to send their queries to a caching-only DNS server.
 A caching-only DNS server can resolve queries for any domain by communicating with the domain's authoritative name server.